Asymptotically Optimal Sequential Testing with Markovian Data: Discussion and Future Works

 We developed a rigorous framework for one-sided sequential hypothesis testing with Markovian data.
 Our results substantially generalized prior work by allowing a composite null to be tested against a disjoint, composite alternative.
 We introduced new tools that yielded the first non-asymptotic, instance-dependent lower bounds in this setting, and we proposed a martingale-based test whose asymptotic sample complexity matched these bounds.
 We illustrated the framework through applications to misspecification testing in MCMC and to structural testing in reinforcement learning.
 We also established a Pinsker-type inequality for Markov divergences via the Poisson equation, which may be of independent interest.

 Several directions remain open.
 First, it would be valuable to extend the techniques of \citet{fields2025sequentialonesidedhypothesistesting} to the general composite setting; this likely requires new low-regret learning procedures under Markovian dependence.
 Second, our results highlight a statistical--computational tradeoff: while the approximation in \Cref{sec:tractability} yields computationally tractable tests, it may be sample-inefficient.
 It remains unclear whether one can achieve both computational efficiency and statistical optimality for general (possibly non-convex) $\cP$.
+Along the same lines, it would be interesting to understand the impact of using the mixture martingale $M_t$ (see \cref{sec:mixture_martingale}) directly instead of the computationally tractable lower bound.
 Third, it is natural to move beyond finite state spaces to countable-state Markov chains.
 Finally, an important extension is sequential testing under hidden Markov observations, where only a noisy function of the latent chain is observed and the resulting process need not be Markov.
 This raises major analytical challenges for both $\alpha$-correct martingale constructions and sharp, instance-dependent lower bounds.